mischareitsma/fis-gtm/tutorial/04-excuting-mumps-routines/04-executing-mumps-routines.md

     QUIT
 ```

+When calling this routine, the execution order is:

-The routine will start by calling the `WRITEHELLO` label.
-In this label, the
+1. The routine will start by calling the `WRITEHELLO` label.
-world `HELLO` is written to the console.
-The next line start the `WRITESPACE`
+1. In the `HELLOWORLD` label, the world `HELLO` is written to the console.
-label, and no `QUIT` is at the end of the `WRITEHELLO` label.
-Therefore, the
+1. The next line start the `WRITESPACE` label, and no `QUIT` is at the end of
+   the `WRITEHELLO` label.
+Therefore, the routine will start executing the
+   `WRITESPACE` label.
-routine will start executing the `WRITESPACE` label, and write a space to the
+1. In the `WRITESPACE` label a space is written to the console.
-console.
-The same logic holds for the `WRITEWORLD` label.
-However, after
+1. No `QUIT` at the end of `WRITESPACE` results in executing the `WRITEWORLD`
+   label.
+1. In the `WRITEWORLD` label, the word `WORLD` is written to the console.
+After
    writing `WORLD` to the screen, the routine encounters a `QUIT`, and it will
    quit, and continue the executing after the call to `WRITEHELLO`.
-The next line
-is again a `QUIT`, and this will stop the execution of the routine.
+1. The last line of the top level of the routine is a `QUIT`, and will stop the
+   execution of the routine.

 Because of the `QUIT` in `WRITEWORLD`, the line
 `THIS IS SOMETHING, SHOULD NOT BE WRITTEN TO CONSOLE` will not be written to